 The competition for the Medallion Scholarship occurs in two phases: (1) all qualified, invited, and registered students participate in the on-campus competition day, and (2) up to 45 students from the competition day are invited back to campus for an interview with the scholarship committee as finalists.
 Finalists are awarded one of the two scholarship levels.

 On-campus competition day.
+Competitors register for one of these date options via the registration link provided in the competition invitation.
 The competition consists of an essay portion, group problem solving session, and an evaluation of a student's activity resume and short introductory video.
+Also considered are the student's standardized test score and weighted high school GPA.
 A link to the activity resume and video submission form will arrive with your registration confirmation.
 Participants should submit this form prior to the competition day.

 Interview dates for competition finalists.
 Participation by invitation only.